7 Things I Did Before Quitting My Six Figure Job To Become A Full Time Entrepreneur

-There are many different ways to make the transition from employee to business owner, (one of the most obvious being to quit your job whether you have a plan or not) but I chose a slower and more thought out approach because I wanted to maximize my chances of success and minimize the amount of stress I could potentially face - specifically financial stress.
+There are many different ways to make the transition from employee to business owner, (one of the most obvious is to quit your job whether you have a plan or not) but I chose a slower and more thought out approach because I wanted to maximize my chances of success and minimize the amount of stress I could potentially face - specifically financial stress.

-If like me, becoming a full time business is one of your goals, then you can definitely do it and do it successfully too, as long as you are willing to plan accordingly, put in some effort and be patient with yourself so you can transition in a way that makes the most sense for you to succeed.
+If like me, becoming a full time business owner is one of your goals, then you can definitely do it and do it successfully too, as long as you are willing to plan accordingly, put in some effort and be patient with yourself so you can transition in a way that makes the most sense for you to succeed.

 First up let's discuss why I took the leap into entrepreneurship full time -

 Why I quit my six figure job to go full time in my own business

 I've always dabbled in business in one way or another.
 From selling Avon to my mom's friends (way back in the day) to owning my own retail business to having a wedding photography business, Ive tried out and been successful at a number of side hustles.
 I've also had several failures and learnt a lot about what it takes to run a small business.